 This filter is suitable for photography from areas with artificial light pollution using cameras that are also sensitive to infrared.
 It enhances the contrast of all deep sky objects.
 If your camera already has an IR filter, you can also use the slightly cheaper CLS filters (without the "CCD" suffix) from Astronomik.

 The CLS CCD filter increases the contrast between astronomical objects and the sky background.
 Due to the wide transmission range, a large amount of light can pass through the filter, so stars are only slightly attenuated.
-This filter is optimised to block as much stray light as possible and allow as much light from the objects to pass through.
+This filter is optimised to block as much stray light as possible and allow as much light from the objects to pass through as possible.
 The filter is ideal for use on telescopes of all apertures with aperture ratios from 1:2 to 1:15.

-The filter completely blocks the emission lines of low- and high-pressure lamps (mercury (Hg) and sodium (Na)) and the lines of airglow.
+The filter completely blocks the emission lines of low- and high-pressure lamps (mercury (Hg) and sodium (Na)) and the lines of the airglow.
 All important emission lines of astronomical objects and the spectral range in which the eye has maximum sensitivity at night are transmitted.
 The integrated IR blocking layer allows use with digital cameras and webcams without their own IR filter.

 Tips and further usage information

-As an EOS clip filter, photography with DSLR cameras is possible even in extreme light pollution without damaging the colour balance.
+As an EOS clip filter, photography with DSLR cameras is possible even with extreme light pollution without damaging the colour balance.
 As a 1.25" and 2" version, it is also suitable for visual observation from light-polluted areas.

 Alternatives